Prakash9944/node-excersice/interview-questions/aspire-interview.md

 6. what is event loop

-7. how can you find the specific value in array element in mongob
+7. how can you find the specific value in array element in MongoDB

     PersonModel.find({ favouriteFoods: { "$in" : ["sushi"]} }, ...);